OpenAI vs Cohere: GPT-5.6 vs Command A (2026)

 ChatGPT, Perplexity and Gemini usually suggest these next.

-• How do GPT-4o and Command R+ compare on long-document summarization?
+• How do GPT-5.6 and Command A compare on multilingual retrieval?